MichaelCurrin/docker-quickstarts/README.md

 See the [example](/examples/) directory.

-Follow instructions for each example you are interested in.
+Follow instructions for each example that you are interested in.

 The `Dockerfile` in each is important as it defines and base image and any configuration suitable for the app or chosen programming language.